AcKing-Sam/Acking-Sam/README.md

 ## Hi, there!
+My name is SHEN, Qifeng, an MSc student in CUHK.
+Before it, I graduated from HIT in 2023.

-My research insterest is mainly about OLAP for DBMS and Vector Database.
+My research interest is mainly about OLAP for DBMS, Vector Database and AI4DB.

-Currently, I am focusing on Google LevelDB, Apache Doris and Milvus.
+Currently, I am focusing on DuckDB, Google LevelDB, Apache Doris and Milvus.

-Email: acking /dot sam /at gmail /dot com
+Email to contact me: acking /dot sam /at gmail /dot com